 - An online contact or companion that you’ve never met in person asks you to receive money and then forward the funds to one or more individuals you do not know

 If you believe you are participating in a Money Mule Scam...

 - Stop!
 Transferring money or any other items of value

 - Maintain any receipts, contract information and relevant communications (email or text messages)

 - Notify Law Enforcement.
-Report suspicious activity to the FBI’s Internet Crime Complaint Center (IC3) at ic3.gov and contact your local FBI field office.
+Report suspicious activity to the FBI’s Internet Crime Complaint Center and contact your local FBI field office.

 - Pass this information on to your family and friends.
-You may see through these scams, but chances are you know someone who could use a friendly reminder.
+You may see right through these scams, but chances are you know someone who could use a friendly reminder

-To learn more about scams and how to protect yourself and your personal information, check out our other blogs on Privacy & Cybersecurity and visit the Lakeland Bank identity theft information center.
+To learn more about scams, how to protect yourself and your personal information, check out our other blogs on Privacy & Cybersecurity and visit the Lakeland Bank identity theft information center.
 If you believe you have fallen victim to a scam or your personal information has been compromised, we’re here to help!
-Contact us at 866-224-1379.
+Contact us.